-Age in a DC Car Accident
+Demographics Affecting DC Car Accident Settlements

 It is assumed that young drivers are less skilled than older drivers.
 Meanwhile, older drivers may drive more passively due to a lack of energy and react slower to sudden hazards.
 Meanwhile, middle-aged drivers may experience stress and distractions, such as younger kids in the backseat.
 While age is not necessarily an indicator of something, there are correlations and trends to be aware of.
 Here, we will explore age in a DC car accident and what to look for.